MrLoh/thesis-davidson/manuscript.md

 [^swampman]: The discussion about these issues often takes Davidson's Swampman example [-@Davidson:1987ko] as a starting point.
 I will not go any deeper into the example since Davidson himself later regretted using it since it caused more confusion than anything else: "As with Swampman, I regret these sorties into science fiction [...] the case can be made without [such sorties], and better" [-@Davidson:1999rg, p.
 192].

 > "The intention to be taken to mean what one wants to be taken to mean is [...] clearly the only aim that is common to all verbal behavior […].
 Success in communicating propositional contents [...] is what we need to understand before we ask about the nature of meaning or of language […].
 Meaning [...] gets its life from those situations in which someone intends that his words will be understood in a certain way, and they are. […] Where understanding matches intent we can, if we please, speak of ‘the’ meaning; but it is understanding that gives life to meaning, not the other way around." [@Davidson:1994sa, p.
 121--122]

-- The Underlying Ontology and Metaphysics
-  - Ontology of only objects and events (E3.14, E5.4)
-  - Directness of knowledge of world
-    - no intermediary entities (5.3, E5.4, E3.10)
-    - no mentales, language only through communication, meaning given causally by objects events (E5.9)
-  - Truth as elementary non-reducible concept (E5.2, E2.I)

-### The Social Aspect of Language beyond Conventions

-- arguments against conventionalism:
-  - impossibility of public sign for sincerity
-  - language game analogy (+E5.8)
-- Remarks about how understanding does work
-  - At the end of [-@Davidson:1984cc], Davidson says that understanding can't be formally described
-  - Relation to distinction linguistic between competence and prerformence

-The Social Aspect of Language {#social-language}

-- The Primacy of Ideolect
-  - relevance of interpretation rather than meaning (+E2.2)
-    - see similarities to Gadamer's Hermeneutics of Wirkungsgeschichte (Bertram 2012)
-  - Relevance of Intention in communication (+E5.10)
-  - Arguments for primacy of ideoloect over language
-    - Malapropisms and the like (E5.7)
-- Why is language necessarily Social
-  - Wittgenstein's norm of actually getting it right in language
-    - also see language game analogy in anti conventionalism (2.18)
-    - and importance of disctinction between true and false beliefs in triangulation (E3.14)
-  - Truth only determined trough communication
-    - see also Plato, socrates (E5.16)

-### Distinction between Linguistic Competence and Performance {#linguistic-competence}

-- Distinction between sufficient and necessary conditions of linguistic competence
-  - relation to term linguistic competence and linguistic performence
-  - relation to *radical* interpretation
-  - analogy to physics not being able to describe actual natural systems but only systems under ideal conditions
-  - Davidson's transition from a formal (logical/mathematical) theory of meaning (that describes how to derive meaning) to an empirical theory of meaning (that judges interpretation as evidence) is essential here.
-  - See (E4.8, E5.8)
-- Relation to Davidson's Philosophy
-  - truth conditions as a formal language
-  - Unified Theory, Radical Interpretation
-  - Sucessfull Communication & Anti-Conventionalism & Holims of knowledge
-- How is the anomalism of the mental connected to our linguistic competences (or maybe just to our effectiveness?), how does the unified theory account for it.

-> "we have erased the boundary between knowing a language and knowing our way around in the world generally.
-For there are no rules for arriving at passing theories, no rules in any strict sense, as opposed to rough maxims and methodological generalities.
-A passing theory really is like a theory at least in this, that it is derived by wit, luck, and wisdom from a private vocabulary and grammar, knowledge of the ways people get their point across, and rules of thumb for figuring out what deviations from the dictionary are most likely.
-There is no more chance of regularising, or teaching, this process than there is of regularising or teaching the process of creating new theories to cope with new data in any field—for that is what this process involves." [@Davidson:1986nd, p.
-107]

-I use the term *linguistic competence*[^linguistic-competence] here to refer to Davidson's idea of the essential aspect of understanding language vs. the practical understanding of language.

-[^linguistic-competence]: The term linguistic competence was introduced by Chomsky who makes a "fundamental distinction between competence (the speaker-hearer's knowledge of his language) and performance (the actual use of language in concrete situation)" [@Chomsky:2014at, p.
-4].
-While Davidson  criticizes the idea of linguistic competence as knowledge of a language, he adopts the term for the description of his theory that describes the interpreters essential competence in 'A Nice Derangement of Epitaphs' [-@Davidson:1986nd].

-## Davidson's Test and the Theory of Intellectual\ and\ Linguistic Competence {#theory}

-- Interpreting Davidson's Test as a Test for a Unified Theory 'machine'